DigitalPublishingToolkit/NN09/md/10Rules.md

 ## The Filter Bubble

 The first to point out possible dangers of the query public was Eli Pariser.
-In his book, *The Filter Bubble*, he argues that our notion of reality is increasingly determined by algorithmically filtered content, and explains why he sees this as a threat.
-Google has become so highly personalized, he states, that no two people would ever get the same list of results.[^22]
+In his book *The Filter Bubble* he argues that our notion of reality is increasingly determined by algorithmically filtered content, and explains why he sees this as a threat.
+Google has become so highly personalized, he states, that no two people would ever get the same list of results for the same query.[^22]

 Pariser finds these distributed realities problematic.
 He assumes that we will only follow people with whom we entertain similar worldviews.